Soul Calibur: Lost Swords is a

 epic matches against skilled opponents?

-Lost Swords emits a blatantly "noob-friendly" vibe that slaps
+system).
+Lost Swords also emits a blatantly "noob-friendly" vibe that slaps

 any halfway-skilled SC player across the face on their first go-around.
 I'm really not sure if this game was made for